SS Morro Castle (1930): Inquiries

-In the inquiries that followed the disaster, there were criticisms of the response of the First Officer's handling of the ship, the crew's response to the fire, and the delay in calling for assistance.
+In the inquiries that followed the disaster, there were criticisms of the response of Warms' handling of the ship, the crew's response to the fire and the delay in calling for assistance.

-The inquiries concluded that there was no organized effort by the officers to fight and control the fire or close the fire doors.
+The inquiries concluded that there was no organized effort by the crew to fight and control the fire or close the fire doors.
 Additionally, the crew made no effort to take their regular fire stations.
-More damning was the conclusion that, with a few notable exceptions, the crew made no effort to direct passengers to safe pathways to the boat deck.
-For many passengers, the only course of action was to lower themselves into the water or jump overboard.
-The few lifeboats that were launched carried primarily crew, and no efforts were made by these boats to maneuver toward the ship's stern to pick up additional people.

-The newly promoted Captain Warms never left the bridge to determine the extent of damage and maintained the ship's bearing and full speed for some distance after the fire was known.
+Most damning was the conclusion that, with a few notable exceptions, the crew made no effort to direct passengers to safe pathways to the boat deck.
+For many passengers, their only course of action was to lower themselves into the water or jump overboard.
+The few lifeboats that were launched carried primarily crewmen and no efforts were made by these boats to maneuver toward the ship's stern to pick up additional survivors.
+Warms never left the wheelhouse to determine the extent of damage and maintained the ship's bearing and full speed for some distance after the fire was known.
 As systems failed throughout the ship because of power loss, no effort was made to use the emergency steering gear or emergency lighting.

-Warms, Chief Engineer Eban Abbott, and Ward Line vice-president Henry Cabaud were eventually indicted on various charges relating to the incident, including willful negligence; all three were convicted and sent to jail.
-However, an appeals court later overturned Warms' and Abbott's convictions, deciding that a fair amount of the blame could be attributed to the dead Captain Willmott.
+Warms, chief engineer Eban Abbott and Ward Line vice president Henry Cabaud were eventually indicted on various charges relating to the fire, including willful negligence; all three were convicted and sent to jail.
+However, an appeals court later overturned Warms' and Abbott's convictions, deciding that a fair amount of the blame could be attributed to the deceased Captain Willmott.

 In the inquiry that followed the disaster, Chief Radio Operator George White Rogers was made out to be a hero because, having been unable to get a clear order from the bridge, he sent a distress call of his own accord amidst life-threatening conditions.
-Later, however, suspicion was directed at Rogers when he was convicted of attempting to murder his police colleague with an incendiary device.
+However, suspicion was later directed at Rogers when he was convicted of attempting to murder a colleague in the Bayonne, New Jersey, police force with an incendiary device.
 Additionally, his crippled victim, Vincent "Bud" Doyle, spent the better part of his life attempting to prove that Rogers had set the Morro Castle fire.
-In 1954, Rogers was convicted of murdering a neighboring couple for money, and he died three and a half years later in prison.
+In 1954, Rogers was convicted of murdering a neighboring couple for money, and died three and a half years later in prison.

 Liability claims

 The New York Times reported the end of the inquiry on March 27, 1937, with an order by Federal Judge John C. Knox affixing liability at $890,000, an average of $2,225 per victim.
 About half the claims were for deaths.
 The order reportedly included agreement by 95% of the claimants.
-The order also barred further claims against the steamship company and its subsidiary, the Agwi Navigation Company, operators of the vessel.
+The order also barred further claims against the Ward Line and its subsidiary, the Agwi Navigation Company, operators of the vessel.
 Several months' work remained in deciding each claim individually by the lawyer members of the Morro Castle Committee.
 Damages were fixed under the Death on the High Seas Act.